implydata/imply-iframe-examples/control-with-url/README.md

 You can generate links that open to specific views to update iframe by POSTing to `http://localhost:9095/api/v1/mkurl`

-Requests to Imply ui requires three main components to be configured:
+Requests to Imply UI requires three main components to be configured:

 ###### x-imply-api-token: